yoeripasmans/datadivision/readme.md

   })
 ```

-1. Added gridlines on the y axis
+5. Added gridlines on the y-axis

   ```javascript
   function make_y_gridlines() {